- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Religion in Thailand

-Most of the population in Thailand practise Buddhism.
+Most of the population in Thailand are Buddhists.
 It plays a key role in the general nature of the local people.
 Throughout the country, there are also many beautiful Buddhist temples, known as wats.

 Other religions do exist in Thailand, and everyone’s right to the religion of their choice is protected.

 Cultural dos and don'ts in Thailand